rpastijn/UpgradeTo19cHOL/lab500/content.md

 Text editing on the supplied Linux image can be done using any tool you know in the image like `vi` (for people who know how vi works) or for example `gedit` which works similar to Notepad in a Windows environment.
 In all examples in this Lab where you see `vi` used, you can replace `vi` by `gedit`.

-If you are currently not logged in as the root user, execute the following command:
+If you are currently not logged in as the root user, execute the following command as either `oracle` or `opc` user:

 ````
 $ <copy>sudo -s</copy>
 ````